wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Infrastructure/Storage/DistributedStorage/Blockchain/Blockchain-Reference.md

 - [2017-A blockchain in 200 lines of code](http://6me.us/8sPpk): This makes understanding blockchains a necessarily harder task, than it must be.
 Especially source-code-wisely.
 Here I will go through a super-simple blockchain I implemented in 200 lines of Javascript called NaiveChain.

+- [2017-NodeJS blockchain implementation: BrewChain: Chain+WebSockets+HTTP Server](http://www.darrenbeck.co.uk/blockchain/nodejs/nodejscrypto/): In this tutorial you’ll lean to create BrewChain - a verifiable chain of which member of the team made a brew and when.

 ## Python

 - [2017-Crackcoin](https://github.com/DutchGraa/crackcoin): Crackcoin is a very basic blockchain-free cryptocurrency PoC in Python.

 - [2017-Let’s Build the Tiniest Blockchain](https://parg.co/baX): In Less Than 50 Lines of Python.

 # Bitcoin